Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Methods

 To address the two issues mentioned above, we propose a \textit{local kernel estimation} strategy that tackles both the computational complexity and the correlation locality problems.
 For a selected target position $p_{Target}$, we use only the past observations sampled close to $p_{Target}$ to perform the local kernel estimation and predict $\boldsymbol{y}_{t,p_{Target}}$.
 Specifically, observation $\boldsymbol{y}_{t,p_{RX_i}}$ will be used for the local kernel estimation for position $p_{Target}$, if the position of the observation, $p_{RX_i}$, is sufficiently close $p_{Target}$, that is:

-Here, $L$ is the locality parameter, which can be set based on the complexity of the scene structure or learned from the RF Radiance Fields of other scenes.
+Here, $L$ is the locality parameter, which can be set based on the complexity of the scene structure.
 In this work, we present the concept of local kernel estimation, leaving the determination of the optimal value for $L$ for future work.

 Once the observations for the selected target are obtained, we need to estimate the kernel’s length-scale parameter $l$, as shown in (\ref{eq: RBF kernel}).
 However, since we are now performing local kernel estimation, this length-scale parameter $l$ should depend on the position of the target.
 Therefore, we modify (\ref{eq: RBF kernel}) as follows: